krantagat/quest_escape_room_262_group4/README.md

 ### Level Overview:
 1. **Level 1️⃣**: Explore or examine items (1️⃣🔑, 1️⃣💀, 2️⃣🍗)
-   - If 💀: Game over - restart?
+   - If 💀: Game over - restart
    - If 🔑: Unlock the next level
    - If 🍗: Nothing happens

 2. **Level 2️⃣**: Explore or examine items (1️⃣🔑, 1️⃣💀, 2️⃣🍗)
-   - If 💀: Game over - restart?
+   - If 💀: Game over - restart
    - If 🔑: Unlock the next level
    - If 🍗: Nothing happens

 3. **Level 3️⃣**: Explore or examine items (1️⃣🔑, 1️⃣💀, 2️⃣🍗)
-   - If 💀: Game over - restart?
+   - If 💀: Game over - restart
    - If 🔑: Unlock the next level
    - If 🍗: Nothing happens